wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

     see [Managing SMS Notification Templates From the Registry](../../learn/managing-sms-templates-from-the-registry).

 ## Try out password recovery

-!!! tip "Before you begin"
-    Complete the steps given to configure the identity server.

 !!! info "Notification Mechanisms"
     WSO2 Identity Server provides the functionality to receive account recovery notifications